 In 2013, the company introduced Google Glass, a hands-free voice-activated computer built into a pair of eyeglasses, with a display projected into the eye and an audio speaker audible only to the wearer.
 Google Glass enables the wearer to take pictures, record video, dictate messages, navigate, and access other information without significantly obstructing the natural field of vision.
 Google made prototypes available on a limited basis through 2015, before withdrawing the product for further experimentation.

 Google reorganized its diverse interests as a holding company, Alphabet Inc., in 2015, with Google as its principal subsidiary.
-Sergey Brin serves as president of Alphabet, with Larry Page and Eric Schmidt filing the roles of CEO and executive chairman, respectively.
+Google’s products chief, Sundar Pichai became CEO of Google, while Sergey Brin served as the first president of Alphabet, with Larry Page and Eric Schmidt filing the roles of Alphabet CEO and executive chairman, respectively.
+Google’s products chief, Sundar Pichai, became CEO of Google, while Sergey Brin served as the first president of Alphabet, with Larry Page and Eric Schmidt filing the roles of Alphabet CEO and executive chairman, respectively.

 Today, Google remains the Internet’s most visited website, employing well over a million servers around the world to process over 3.5 billion search requests every day.
 In 2016, the company opened a new 11-story office complex on St. Pancras Square in London.
 As of that year, Google had 70 offices in more than 40 countries, and data centers across the U.S., in Chile, Finland, Ireland, Belgium, Singapore and Taiwan.
 Sergey Brin’s marriage to biotech analyst and entrepreneur Anne Wojcicki ended in 2015.
 The couple have one child and continue to operate a charitable foundation together.
 Sergey Brin lives in Los Altos, California.
 As of 2018, his personal fortune exceeded $50 billion.

 If you use the Internet, chances are you use Google every day.
 The search engine and the enormously successful company that shares its name were the creation of a pair of Stanford University graduate students still in their mid-20s, Larry Page and Sergey Brin.